NainaniJatinZ/NainaniJatinZ/README.md

 Hey there 👋

 I'm Jatin, an AGI Enthusiast with an excellent academic background and a strong inclination towards research.
 I'm a Community Mentor for [Somaiya Machine Learning Research Association](https://smlra-kjsce.github.io/).
 I have worked in various Machine Learning Domains such as Computer Vision and Natural Language Processing.
-I'm also the Google DSC Solution Challenge ‘21 Global Finalist.
+I'm also one of the [Google DSC Solution Challenge ‘21 Global Winner.](https://github.com/NainaniJatinZ/DSC-Eye-of-God)

 ![Visits Badge](https://badges.pufler.dev/visits/NainaniJatinZ/NainaniJatinZ)